Pop (British and Irish TV channel)

-Pop (stylized as PoP or POP) is a British FAST channel and an outgoing free-to-air children's television channel owned by Narrative Entertainment UK Limited, targeting audiences aged 6 to 10.
-Launched on 29 May 2003 as Toons&Tunes by Chart Show Channels (CSC) Media Group, it later took on its current name and was sold to Sony Pictures Television, who in turn sold it and its local channels to its current owner in 2021.
+Pop (formerly known as Toons&Tunes) is a British FAST television channel and formerly a free-to-air children's television channel owned by Narrative Entertainment UK Limited, targeting audiences aged six to ten.
+The channel was launched on 29 May 2003, as Toons&Tunes by Chart Show Channels (CSC) Media Group, it was renamed as Pop the following month and was sold to Sony Pictures Television in 2014, before Sony sold it and its sister channels to its current owner in 2021.

 History

-Pop was originally launched on 29 May 2003 by Chart Show Channels (CSC) Media Group as Toons&Tunes.
-Toons&Tunes was then later rebranded as its current name, Pop (formerly stylized as pop and POP!) in the following month.
-In September 2003, a timeshift sister network - Pop Plus, was launched.
-Originally, the network focused on music videos with animated programming also part of the schedule, but with the numerous music video network options on British television at the time, this focus was quickly abandoned in 2004, when the animated content became much more prominent.
-Music videos continued to be carried on and off until 2010, before eventually being abandoned entirely.
+Pop was originally launched on 29 May 2003, by Chart Show Channels (CSC) Media Group as Toons&Tunes.
+Toons&Tunes was then rebranded as its current name, Pop, in the following month.
+In September 2003, a timeshift sister network, Pop Plus, was launched.
+Originally, the network focused on music videos with animated programming also part of the schedule, but with the numerous music video network options on British television at the time, and the increase of adult content in music videos, this focus was abandoned in 2004, with animated content becoming more prominent.
+Music videos continued to air on and off until 2010, when they were abandoned entirely.
 Initially, the channel broadcast animated content sourced from Granada Media's programming library under a six-month non-exclusive deal, before transitioning to content sourced mainly from DIC Entertainment and Nelvana.
-In 2004 they launched Tiny Pop, a preschool channel and its content if for ages 0 to 7.
+In 2004, a sister channel, Tiny Pop, was launched, a preschool channel aimed at children under the age of seven.

+The name Pop was chosen as a gap between the preschool and commercial music markets, as well as an attempt at joining another lucrative market, advertisements for toys and video games, in an attempt made by CSC to diversify its assets.
+The programming began to expand in August 2003, when it signed a non-exclusive six-month agreement with Granada Television (shortly before ITV plc was created).

-In the channel's early years, links were presented by Rorry, formerly known as Tricky, an animated lime green dragon who used to host a Saturday morning show in the autumn of 1997, but was repurposed for the Pop channel.
+In the channel's early years, links were presented by Rorry, formerly known as Tricky, an animated lime green dragon who previously hosted a Saturday morning show on ITV in 1997, but was retooled for the Pop channel.
 Tricky spoke with a northern English dialect, while Rorry spoke in a different voice with a Scottish accent, both versions were animated live through computer cues.
-He was accompanied by Purrdy, a dragon/cat hybrid who also appeared in the original Tricky programme on ITV, it was sometimes followed by a programme known as "The Cheeky Monkey Show" which features the live links of the animated coloured monkeys known as "The Cheeky Monkeys".
+He was accompanied by Purrdy, a dragon/cat hybrid who also appeared in the original Tricky programme on ITV, it was sometimes followed by a programme known as The Cheeky Monkey Show which featured the live links of the animated coloured monkeys known as "The Cheeky Monkeys".

-In July 2004, Pop Plus was rebranded as Tiny Pop with the channel's pre-school shows being moved over, alongside the Cheeky Monkeys.

-On 10 August 2007, a one-hour timeshift service - Pop +1 was launched on Sky, alongside Tiny Pop +1.
+On 10 August 2007, a one-hour timeshift service, Pop +1, was launched on Sky, alongside Tiny Pop +1.
 On 11 October, the channel was launched on Virgin Media, alongside Tiny Pop.

-On 19 May 2008, Pop +1 ceased broadcast and was replaced with a new sister network - Kix!.

-On 1 February 2011, Pop was removed from Virgin Media to make way for the cable launch of True Entertainment.
+On 1 February 2011, Pop was removed from Virgin Media due to the cable launch of True Entertainment, which replaced it on the service.